ixiaoc/KDFM/README.md

     - *vali_j* can be either binary (1/0, for binary/categorical features) or float (e.g., 4.1, for numerical features)
 - [ ] **y**: target of each sample in the dataset (1~5 for classification)

-Please see `main.py` and `DataReader.py` an example how to prepare the data in required format for KDFM.
+We use `main.py` and `DataReader.py` to transform the data in required format for KDFM.
 ## Init and train a model
 ```python
 import tensorflow as tf